 Limitations:

-[Feasibility] Precinct election results are difficult to obtain since the quality of data varies widely across states.
-Some states like California publish their results in an election format but many only publish PDF’s of precinct maps.
+[Feasibility] Precinct election results are difficult to obtain because the quality of data varies widely across states.
+Some states, such as California, publish their results in an election format but many only publish PDFs of precinct maps.
 If the United States Election Project stops publishing election data, it will be extremely time-consuming to collect and assemble a useable dataset.
-There are alternative data sources like the New York Times, which has published precinct level data for 2016 and 2020 presidential elections.
+There are alternative data sources, such as the New York Times, which has published precinct level data for 2016 and 2020 presidential elections.
 Furthermore, there is typically a one-to-two-year lag on data so this should be taken into consideration for data refreshes.

 [Scientific Soundness] Some early, absentee, and questions votes are not reported at the precinct level so typically they are distributed by candidate to precinct based on their share of the precinct-level reported vote.